AirlanggaDS/StressLevelEvaluation/README.md

 ## Installation

-First, you need to install Streamlit framework to run the created prediction model.
+First, you need to install all the libraries needed

 ```bash
   pip install -r requirements.txt